 It is also vital to include flossing in your daily routine.
 Only flossing can remove built-up plaque between the teeth.
 If flossing causes bleeding, try to go a little easier.
 It should stop happening in a few days.
 Using an antiseptic mouth rinse can kill the rest of the bacteria in your mouth.

 By keeping your gums a part of your oral health routine, your whole mouth will be healthier.
-For more information about oral health or to schedule an appointment with Dr. [doctor_name], please call [practice_name] in [city], [st], today.
+For more information about oral health or to schedule an appointment with Dr. Powell, please call Jordan Landing Smiles in West Jordan, UT, today.